rajeevphysics/Obsidian-MathMatter/Notes/Logic/Conditional Statements.md

 >- The fact that a wire carries current **implies** that it produces a magnetic field
 >- Producing a magnetic field is the **consequence** of a wire carrying wire

-As a truth table our conditional statements will look like this:
+As a truth table, our conditional statements will look like this:

 | $A$   | $B$   | $A \to B$ |
 | ----- | ----- | --------- |